syncfusion-content/windowsforms-docs/WindowsForms/Splash-Screen/SplashControl-Events.md

 ---
 layout: post
-title: SplashControl-Events | WindowsForms | Syncfusion
+title: SplashControl Events in Windows Forms Splash Screen control | Syncfusion
-description: splashcontrol events
+description: Learn about SplashControl Events support in Syncfusion Windows Forms Splash Screen (Splash) control and more details.
 platform: WindowsForms
 control: SplashControl
 documentation: ug
 ---

-# SplashControl Events
+# SplashControl Events in Windows Forms Splash Screen (Splash)

 The list of events and a detailed explanation about each of them is given in the following sections.